NavinPoonia/Magic-Notes/README.md

 3 - Notes Will Be Saved In LocalStorage Using JavaScript So That When Page Is Reloaded Notes Are Still Present.

-4 - User Can Search A Note By Title, Content Key-Word And Also By Date.
+4 - User Can Search A Note By Title And Also By Date.